 Fighting games have had a recent resurgence with Capcom just going crazy and releasing every old school fighter in their backlog in a vain attempt to claw back the fans.
 While nouveau fighters who didn’t grow up with these games can rejoice at the chance of re-living the games of yesteryear, they just don’t have the same WOW factor modern games have.
 Street Fighter began to feel too samey and Marvel vs. Capcom is too crazy for a normal person to even comprehend.
 This is where Skullgirls bursts in, riffing on an electric while her boobs flop about like two mounds of jelly.
 Finally something fresh and new in the fighting genre!

 Yes it has 8 characters, yes there was supposed to be DLC and yes there are allegations of sexism.
 But Skullgirls is above all of that!
 The fighting system is fresh.
 It can be customized to your play style and the animation.
 OH THE ANIMATION!
 Hands down the most beautifully vibrant pixel art to grace my eyes.
 Skullgirls re-ignited my flames of passion for fighters which is why it claims my no. 1 spot for 2012.

-Raymond is an Editor at Default Prime along with being the Manager and Engineer of their weekly podcast the Primecast.
+Anthony is an Editor at Default Prime along with being the Manager and Engineer of their weekly podcast the Primecast.
 A Fighting Game fanatic, he could talk your ear off about Back to the Future, One Piece and Scott Pilgrim.

 Currently he is a British bound Pharmacy Undergraduate.